Stephen Johnson (b. 1955):

 Lento moderato – Con moto, scherzando – Lento moderato

-As a teenager, I developed an intense love for the West Pennine Moors, near my home in Lancashire.
-Their desolate, lonely beauty, contrasting starkly with the rich woodland that has grown up around the encircling Victorian reservoirs, seemed to mirror my own moods as I walked and cycled amongst them.
-The wildest expanse of moorland bore the striking name Angelzarke, and I remember someone (it might have been a teacher) telling me that this derived from the Flemish words ‘Angel’s Arc’, or ‘Ark’, a name apparently given to these lands centuries earlier by Protestant refugees fleeing persecution in the Spanish Netherlands.
+As a teenager, I developed an intense love for the West Pennine Moors, near my home in Lancashire in the north of England.
+Their desolate, lonely beauty, contrasting starkly with the rich woodland around the encircling Victorian reservoirs, seemed to mirror my own moods as I walked and cycled amongst them.
+The wildest expanse of moorland bore the striking name Angelzarke, and I remember someone telling me that this derived from the Flemish words ‘Angel’s Arc’, or ‘Ark’, a name allegedly given to these lands centuries earlier by Protestant refugees fleeing persecution in the Spanish Netherlands.

 I loved the idea of a displaced people finding refuge in those hills and expressing gratitude to them in the name they conferred on them.

-Almost certainly this was a fanciful invention: the real derivation was probably much more prosaic, from the Norse for ‘Anlaf’s Hill-Pasture’, or something similar.
+It turns out that this was almost certainly a mistake: the real derivation was probably much more prosaic, most likely from the Norse for ‘Anlaf’s Hill-Pasture’.
 But the image stuck in my mind.
-I loved the idea of a displaced people finding refuge in those hills and expressing gratitude to them in the name they conferred on them.
-I thought I found evidence of them in the ruined hill-farms scattered about the moorlands – wrongly, of course, but many of the most useful poetic ideas have their origins in a mistake.
-The famous line from the Biblical Psalm 121 – ‘I will lift up mine eyes unto the hills, from whence cometh my help’ – which I often recited to myself then, turns out to have been a mistranslation; but at that time I could hardly have cared less.
+I loved the idea of a displaced people finding refuge in those hills and expressing gratitude to them in the name they gave them.
+I thought I found evidence of them in the ruined hill-farms scattered about the moorlands – wrongly, of course, and yet so many useful poetic ideas have their origins in mistakes.
+The famous opening line from the Biblical Psalm 121 – ‘I will lift up mine eyes unto the hills, from whence cometh my help’ – which I often recited to myself then, turns out to have been a mistranslation; but at that time I could hardly have cared less.
 The poetic truth was far more relevant.

-On the subject of gratitude, I must express my thanks to Fiona Costa, Peggy Czyzak-Dannenbaum and Irina Knaster for their support and understanding, without which this performance would not have been possible.
-Thanks too to Andrew Jamieson of IMG for initiating and encouraging the project.
-I hope they too can find an expression of gratitude in this music.
+On the subject of gratitude, I must express my thanks first of all to Irina Knaster, director of Aspect Foundation, for her support and understanding, and for making this performance possible.
+My thanks too to Andrew Jamieson of IMG for initiating and encouraging the project, and to Fiona Costa and Peggy Czyzak-Dannenbaum for their generous sponsorship.
+I hope they too can hear an expression of profound thanks in this music.